 Nouns or adjectives following sino can stand alone, their context being clear from what went before.

 You could say: “El camión de basura no viene los martes, pero sí viene los miércoles“.

 However, if you said just “no viene los martes pero los miércoles” the listener would be left waiting for the rest of the clause implied by the use of pero.
 If that listener were a grumpy grammarian, he might say, ¿pero los miércoles qué?

-Sino can also be followed by longer clauses or sentences:
+Sino can also be followed by longer clauses or sentences, for example:

 Mexico in your inbox